2007–08 Ole Miss Rebels men's basketball team

 The 2007–08 Ole Miss Rebels men's basketball team represented the University of Mississippi during the 2007–08 NCAA Division I men's basketball season.
 Led by head coach Andy Kennedy in his second season, the Rebels competed at the Tad Smith Coliseum and were members of the West division of the Southeastern Conference.

-After starting the season 13–0, the Rebels finished with a 24–11 overall record and a 7–9 conference record, third in the West division.
+The Rebels started their season 13–0, including a win against No. 15 Clemson in the San Juan Shootout, a midseason tournament won by Ole Miss.
+Following the win, the Rebels were ranked for the first time since their 2000–01 season, reaching a peak of No. 16 in the AP poll.
+A 7–9 conference record and 21–9 overall record during the regular season would rank the team third in the West division of the SEC, pitting the Rebels against Georgia in the first round of the SEC tournament, which the Rebels lost in overtime, 95–97.

-For the second year in a row, the Rebels were invited to the 2008 National Invitation Tournament, where they advanced to the semifinals before losing to eventual tournament champions Ohio State.
+For the second year in a row, the Rebels were invited to the 2008 National Invitation Tournament, where they defeated UC Santa Barbara in the first round, Nebraska in the second, and the one-seed Virginia Tech in the quarterfinals to advance to the semifinals at Madison Square Garden, where the Rebels lost to eventual tournament champions Ohio State.
+The Rebels finished their season with a total record of 24–11.